shanwenzheng/frogger_game/README.md

 This appears when frog lose its life and shows the scores from each round, highest at the top.

+### New Actors

+Adding `Snake` actor in the middle of passage and when frog touching with it, carDeath related funtion will be called.<br>
+Adding `Chomper` actor in the end position to restrict the frog enter in.
+This actor will be removed when there are no empty end position

+### Time Line

+Add a remaining time counter and the maximum time is 120 seconds.
+When there are no remaining time, player will lose the game.

 <br>

+## Unit Test:

+Add some unit tests for part of the classes and are useful for the future refactoring.

+> To execute the test:
+> - Click <kbd>Lifecycle</kbd> -> <kbd>test</kbd>
+> - The result of testing will be shown in the format: <kbd>Tests run: 48, Failures: 0, Errors: 0, Skipped: 0</kbd>

+Click [here](https://projects.cs.nott.ac.uk/scyws1/g52swm_cw2_scyws1/tree/master/docs) to see more information through reading JavaDoc

 ## About